Project Phoenix Hurricane Simulation

 Setting the Scene for a Training Exercise

-Project Phoenix 2.0: The Recovery uses video to add realism to the exercise.
+Project Phoenix 2.0: The Recovery uses a series of videos to add realism to the exercise.
 The first video simulates Hurricane Phoenix forming in the Gulf of Mexico, small businesses throughout the Tampa Bay region getting prepared, the moment of impact, and the aftermath of the storm.
 The simulation video ends with an overwhelming sense of damage; in essence, it ends asking, “How do we begin to recover?”

 The remaining videos feature true stories from business owners who experienced the devastation of Hurricane Michael in Mexico Beach, Florida (2018).
 The stories parallel the timeline of the exercise by highlighting the “aftermath” between Module 1 and Module 2, the “digging-out” process in Module 3, and the businesses in “recovery” in Module 4.
 To wrap up the exercise on a hopeful note, the final video features the same small business owners who share their firsthand suggestions and recommendations on how to prepare now, so that whenever a Hurricane Phoenix does come, the Tampa Bay region is ready.